Its4Nik/NGX-Error/README.md

 ## Road map

 - [ ] More image variants (Apache Webserer, ...)
-- [ ] Ability to add your own Images
+- [X] Ability to add your own Images

+## Contributing

+Do you want to share your own pack of various error screen?

+Well open up a pull request and I'll add it. 😃

 ## Usage